jpatter/DSX_Local_Workshop_V12/README.md

 ### Lab 3: Build, Save and Test SparkML models (Zeppelin/Python)
 1. Navigate to **Assets** view and open **TelcoChurn_Zeppelin** notebook.
-2. Follow instructions in the notebook.
+2. Follow instructions in the notebook.   **Be sure to put the Spark interpreter at the top of the interpreter list**

 Review:
 1. Interpreter bindings